zhengbuqian/milvus/internal/parser/planparserv2/rewriter/README.md

   2. OR `==` → IN
   3. TEXT_MATCH merge (no options)
   4. Range weaken (same-direction bounds)
+  5. BinaryRangeExpr merge (overlapping/adjacent intervals)
-  5. IN with `!=` short-circuiting
+  6. IN with `!=` short-circuiting
-  6. IN ∪ IN union
+  7. IN ∪ IN union
-  7. IN vs Equal redundancy elimination
+  8. IN vs Equal redundancy elimination
-  8. Fold back to BinaryExpr
+  9. Fold back to BinaryExpr
 - AND branch:
   1. Flatten
   2. Range tighten / interval construction
+  3. BinaryRangeExpr merge (intersection, also with UnaryRangeExpr)
-  3. IN ∪ IN intersection (if any)
+  4. IN ∪ IN intersection (if any)
-  4. IN with `!=` filtering
+  5. IN with `!=` filtering
-  5. IN ∩ range filtering
+  6. IN ∩ range filtering
-  6. IN vs Equal redundancy elimination
+  7. IN vs Equal redundancy elimination
-  7. AND `!=` → NOT IN
+  8. AND `!=` → NOT IN
-  8. Fold back to BinaryExpr
+  9. Fold back to BinaryExpr

 Each construction of IN will be normalized (sorted and deduplicated).
 TEXT_MATCH OR merge concatenates literals with a single space; no tokenization, deduplication, or sorting is performed.